Rights and Responsibilities

 As adults, our students have the right to choose whether or not they work with the Disability Services office.
 If a student with a disability does not want to work with our office or fails to follow the procedures required to receive an accommodation, that accommodation will not be given.

-The director is responsible for providing services and accommodations in a manner that promotes independence, self-advocacy, and accountability for students with disabilities.
-The director will:
+The director is responsible for providing services and accommodations in a manner that promote iindependence, self-advocacy, and accountability for students with disabilities.
+The director and ODS staff will:

-- Provide information regarding the Disability Services office, accommodations and the initial paperwork needed for services.
+- Provide information regarding the Office Disability Services, accommodations and the initial paperwork needed for services.

-- Receive and evaluate the documentation of a disability for eligibility for the necessary accommodations.
+- Receive and evaluate the documentation of a disability for eligibility for accommodations.

-- Assist in communication with faculty members and advisers regarding classroom accommodations.
+- Assist in communication with faculty members regarding classroom accommodations and other college departments as needed.

 - Provide resources and referrals to campus and community services.